 Mapping the target landscape

-In the early 1990s a group of scientists from Abbott Laboratories, now AbbVie, wanted to better understand apoptosis.
+In the early 1990s a group of scientists wanted to better understand apoptosis.
 They wondered if this cellular ability to self-destruct could lead to a cancer-fighting medicine.
 Several proteins help in the apoptotic process, some that cause cell death and some that prevent it.
 But they had no idea what those proteins looked like, so there was no way to harness them for drug development.

-Now they could try to discover small molecules that could bind to, and inhibit, these BCL proteins on the surface of cells, including cancer cells.
+Now they could try to find small molecules that could bind to, and inhibit these BCL proteins on the surface of cancer cells.
 The objective was to reset the cell-death program within the cancer cells and induce them to commit suicide.